ros2/ros2_documentation/source/Governance/How-To-Start-A-Community-Working-Group.rst

    (https://groups.google.com/my-groups) and adding your members.
 5. Now that you have an e-mail group you can associate that group with the ROS events calendar.
 The calendar is where you will schedule your working group meetings.
-To join the calendar, send an e-mail request to Kat or Tully add that group to the ROS events calendar.
+To join the calendar, send an e-mail request to Kat (kat@openrobotics.org) or Tully (tully@openrobotics) add that group to the ROS events calendar.
 6. To formalize your group you need to create a working group charter and a git repository to keep your documents and code.
 We have a working group template that can be found `here